Contact Us

 Watch Kacy’s video interview with Brooke Pierce HERE.

-Meet the Staff - Becky Hatfield, Youth Services Librarian
+Becky Hatfield, Youth Services/Head Librarian

 I’ve been the Children’s Librarian at the St. Johnsbury Athenaeum since 2018, when I moved from Jacksonville, FL, to Franconia, NH.
 I have a B.A. in Literature and an M.L.I.S in Library Science.
 In addition to working in museums and libraries in the U.S., I worked as a librarian in an International School in Japan.
 My husband and I have visited 61 of the 63 National Parks in our Airstream.